-The Gafta Trade Assurance Scheme (GTAS) is a HACCP based scheme available to all companies operating in the international grain and feed trades.
-It covers each stage in the trading and logistics supply chain from farm in the country of origin to delivery to the final end-user in the country of destination.
+The Gafta Trade Assurance Scheme (GTAS) is available to all companies operating in international grain and feed trades.
+It covers each stage of the trading and logistics supply chain from farm in the country of origin to delivery at final end-user in the country of destination.

 GTAS is a HACCP based scheme designed to maintain consumer confidence in the handling and delivery of safe food and feed.
 It assists organisations to comply with EU and UK food and feed legislation, and provides full traceability in the supply chain, maintaining the integrity and reputation of the products.

 GTAS is audited by independent certification bodies NSF Certification and DQS GmbH to international ISO/IEC 17065 requirements.
 Bulk Storage and Transport of Goods by Road certificates are also UKAS approved.

 - Regulatory Compliance

 GTAS is regularly reviewed to ensure the scheme is up to date with all relevant regulatory changes.
 Gafta technical committees and expert groups provide guidance on ongoing policy needs, legislative changes and governance.

 Following GTAS standards with independent audits helps you to check your business is up to date with all the latest feed and food hygiene requirements.

 GTAS is a HACCP based system and works on principles to minimise losses, damage and contamination risks in your business.
 HACCP principles have been incorporated into European food and feed hygiene regulations, voluntary assurance standards, and are often an end-user requirement in many markets.